Destiny Church (New Zealand)

+oath of allegiance, obedience, and deference to him.
+For his actions, Tamaki has run afoul of the law, having been imprisoned for breaching bail conditions as he took part in an anti-vaccination protest in Christchurch.

+Organisation

 Leadership

-Destiny Church is led by Brian Tamaki and his wife Hannah Tamaki, who hold the positions of Visionary and Senior Ministers.
+Described by Māori religious expert Peter Lineham as "Māori-focused", Destiny Church is led by Brian Tamaki and his wife Hannah Tamaki, who hold the positions of Visionary and Senior Ministers.
+The Tamakis established the organisation together in 1998 as a splinter from their previous investment, Lake City Church in Rotorua.
 Their three adult children Jasmine, Jamie, and Samuel are all actively involved in the church ministry.
-Samuel and his wife pastor the Destiny church in Gold Coast Australia, Jamie and her husband are the CEO of ManUp and Legacy International, Jasmine and her husband facilitate social services within the ManUp and Legacy organisation.
+Samuel and his wife pastor the Destiny church on the Gold Coast in Australia, Jamie and her husband are the CEO of ManUp and Legacy International, Jasmine and her husband facilitate social services within the ManUp and Legacy organisation.
 Brian and Hannah have 5 generations of their family in Destiny Church.
-Following a unanimous agreement by the then 19 other pastors of Destiny Churches throughout New Zealand, Tamaki was ordained as a "bishop" during a ceremony performed by kaumatua and Destiny Pastor.
-Manuel Renata on 18 June 2005.
+Following a unanimous agreement by the then 19 other pastors of Destiny Churches throughout New Zealand, Tamaki was ordained as a bishop during a ceremony performed by kaumātua and Destiny Pastor, Manuel Renata, on 18 June 2005.
 The church's leadership encourage obedience to its teachings and its rhetoric has sometimes alienated other churches that have different approaches to Christianity.
 In 2003, Tamaki, in what he described as a prophetic utterance, predicted that Destiny would be "ruling the nation" within five years.

 Ministry

 The church claims to provide not only biblical guidance and teaching but also a range of social services including budget advice, family and parenting advice, support for drug and alcohol abusers, anger management and resolution, provision of food and housing.
-The church also operates a composite school (catering for both primary and secondary students) which uses the Cambridge education system alongside the New Zealand curriuculm.
 Church services are energetic and have a Pentecostal worship style.
 The preaching and teaching is strongly conservative, literalist interpretation of Biblical teachings.
 Its membership is predominantly Māori and Polynesian, intergenerational, and from all levels of the socio-economic sections of New Zealand society.
-Brian Tamaki is himself Māori, and the church has been identified as part of the Māori cultural renaissance of recent years.
+Māori religious expert Peter Lineham has said of the church's followers: "they stem from the endemic Māori struggle to find a secure space in Western capitalist society, although there are obviously huge differences between the rural Māori that Rātana reached out to and the urban Māori community that has flocked to Tamaki.
+The development of a socially and politically active Christianity was a logical response in both cases."